Want to help your teen become more present, reduce stress, and relax more? Mindfulness could be the answer.

-This constant go, go, go of life is not without its negative consequences.
-So many distractions can cause us to lose our grip on reality.
-Before we know it, years have gone by, and we still may feel as if we’re running on a treadmill — always moving but never getting anywhere.
+This constant go, go, go of life is not without negative consequences.
+An enormous amount of distractions can cause us to lose our grip on reality.
+Years have gone by before we know it, and we still may feel as if we’re running on a treadmill — always moving but never getting anywhere.

 How Can Mindfulness Benefit Teens?

-The middle and high school years can be wonderful moments in our lives.
+The middle and high school years can be beautiful moments in our lives.
 Lasting friendships are built.
 Hobbies turn into passions.
 And so much learning and growth take place.
-Still, these years are not easy in many ways.
-Here’s how mindfulness can help:
+Still, these years are not accessible in many ways and can come with a pinch of salt.

 1. Better Sleep.

-Mindfulness promotes better sleep2 because it promotes relaxation, and we need to relax our bodies and minds in order to fall into a deep sleep.
-It also helps sleeps because it restructures the incessant stream of thoughts, worries, and stressors that often plague us right before bed.
-With mindfulness, you are able to slow down your thinking and simply focus on the present moment.
-This centeredness will help you drift off much easier.
+Mindfulness promotes better sleep because it promotes relaxation, and we need to relax our bodies and minds to fall into a deep sleep.
+It also helps sleep because it restructures the constant stream of thoughts, worries, and stressors that often plague us right before bed.
+With mindfulness meditation, you can slow down your thinking and simply focus on the present moment.
+This centeredness will help you drift off much more effortlessly.

 2. A Calming Force.

-The challenge for mindfulness is to be present for your experience as it is rather than immediately jumping in to change it or try to force it to be different.
+The challenge for mindfulness is to be present for your experience as it is rather than immediately jumping in to change it or trying to force it to be different.

 — Jon Kabat-Zinn

 People who practice mindfulness are notably calmer.
-In fact, calmness is an inherent byproduct of mindfulness because mindfulness practice slows everything down.
+Calmness is an inherent byproduct of mindfulness because mindfulness practice slows everything down.

-Notice your thoughts and attention on a normal day when you are not practicing mindfulness.
+Notice your thoughts and attention on a typical day when you are not practicing mindfulness.
 In all likelihood, your thoughts are fast-paced, fleeting, and jittery.
-Mindfulness forces your thoughts to go in slow motion, relaxing your heart rate and quieting your constant stream of judgments in the process.
+Mindfulness forces your thoughts to slow motion, relaxing your heart rate and quieting your constant stream of judgments.

 3. Improved Concentration.

-Mindfulness is all about following your consciousness and noting every single thought, emotion, or feeling that crosses your mind.
+Mindfulness is about following your consciousness and noting every thought, emotion, or feeling that crosses your mind.
 It’s about living in the present moment and not getting lost in the past or future.
-Doing this time and again during mindfulness practice will inevitably bleed into your daily consciousness and will thereby improve your ability to concentrate.
+Doing this time and again during mindfulness practice will inevitably bleed into your daily consciousness and improve your ability to concentrate.

 4. Less Outward Focus.

-Many times, when we aren’t practicing mindfulness, we’re practicing mindlessness.
+When we aren’t practicing mindfulness, we’re practicing mindlessness.
 A mindless state is one in which our focus is on outward stimuli.
-We are constantly reacting to life instead of harnessing our own inner awareness.
+We are constantly reacting to life instead of harnessing our inner awareness.
 The practice of mindfulness can help teens, in particular, stop expending so much mental energy on the world around them.
 It can help us all turn inward for solace and calm.